-In July 2017 CUPET approved a further amendment to the Block 9 PSC exploration work program, deferring the obligation to undertake a 200km 2D seismic survey in the second exploration sub-period starting November 2017 to the third sub-period starting November 2019 and accelerating the obligation to drill an exploration well from the third sub-period to the second exploration sub-period (November 2017 to November 2019) the firm budget to reflect the minimum work program of one well is estimated to cost ~US\$5million.
+In July 2017 CUPET approved a further amendment to the Block 9 PSC exploration work program, deferring the obligation to undertake a 200km 2D seismic survey in the second exploration sub-period starting November 2017 to the third sub-period starting November 2019 and accelerating the obligation to drill an exploration well from the third sub-period to the second exploration sub-period.
+In the event the Company enters into the second exploration sub-period (November 2017 to November 2019) the firm budget to reflect the minimum work program of one well is estimated to cost ~US\$5million.